 Marketplace brings the artistry of the world to the Florida Folk Festival.
 In some instances, the vendors are themselves both the importers and the makers of traditional crafts.
 They may be new settlers whose booths help to support traditional artists in Guatemala or importers of exquisite beads from around the world.

-- Ginger Tendl, Florida Tunes and Treasures: vintage guitar, banjo, mandolin, fiddle stringed instruments and accessories, typically from 1950 - 2000.
-Florida related art, and collection of folk music vinyl records, including Florida artists Gamble Rogers and other current or prior performers at folk festivals
+- Ginger Tendl, Florida Tunes and Treasures: Vintage guitar, banjo, mandolin, fiddle stringed instruments and accessories, typically from 1950 to 2000.
+Florida related art and collection of folk music vinyl records, including Florida artist Gamble Rogers and other current or prior performers at folk festivals.

-- The Land of Flowers sells prints, notecards and other merchandise created from original hand colored postcards of Florida from the turn of the last century artistically framed by antique textiles from the same period, recordings of original Florida folk music created and performed
+- The Land of Flowers: Prints, notecards and other merchandise created from original hand-colored postcards of Florida from the turn of the last century, artistically framed by antique textiles from the same period, recordings of original Florida folk music created and performed.

 - VioStrap: Instrument straps for violins, ukulele, mandolins and bodhrans.